 Today we visit the Botallack and Wheal Owles tin mines along the exposed cliffs of the Cornish ‘Tin Coast’, which feature in the Poldark television series as ‘Wheal Grace’ and ‘Wheal Leisure’, respectively.
 For those wanting to experience the wild Poldark landscape can walk along the coastal track to view the famed Crowns engine houses of the Botallack Mine clinging to the foot of the cliffs from the best photographic vantage point as well as the Wheal Owles Mine, while others can stay at the Botallack Count House.
 We then transfer to the Levant Mine and the restored 1840s beam engine for a tour.

 An optional visit can be made to the Tate St Ives which, after extensive renovations in 2015, now contains a permanent exhibition dedicated to those iconic 20th-century artists who lived and worked in the town.
-Artists represented include works by Ben Nicholson, Peter Lanyon and Barbara Hepworth to Piet Mondrian, Naum Gabo and Paule Vézelay.
+Artists represented include Ben Nicholson, Peter Lanyon, Barbara Hepworth, Piet Mondrian, Naum Gabo and Paule Vézelay.
 Otherwise visit the Barbara Hepworth Museum and Sculpture Garden where the 20th century sculptor lived and worked.
 (Overnight in St Ives) BD

 Day 8: Friday 25 September, St Ives – Trerice – Cornish Coastline – St Agnes – St Ives